NuGet/Home/proposed/2022/cpm-dotnet-cli-add-package-support.md

 ## Unresolved Questions

 - Scenarios with multiple `Directory.Packages.props` are out of scope for now.
-In case there are multiple `Directory.packages.props` files in the repo, the props file that is closest must be considered.
+In case there are multiple `Directory.Packages.props` files in the repo, the props file that is closest must be considered.
     ```
     Repository
     |-- Directory.Packages.props